authlete/java-oauth-server/README.md

 [Authlete][7] is an OAuth 2.0 & OpenID Connect implementation _on cloud_
 ([overview][8]).
-You can easily get the functionalities of OAuth 2.0 and OpenID Connect either by using the default implementation provided by Authlete or by implementing your own authorization server using [Authlete's Web APIs][6] as this implementation (java-oauth-server) does.
+You can easily get the functionalities of OAuth 2.0 and OpenID Connect either by using the default implementation provided by Authlete or by implementing your own authorization server using [Authlete Web APIs][6] as this implementation (java-oauth-server) does.

 To use this authorization server implementation, you need to get API credentials from Authlete and set them in `authlete.properties`.
-The steps to get API credentials is very easy.
+The steps to get API credentials are very easy.
 All you have to do is just to register your account ([sign up][9]).
 See [Getting Started][10] for details.